United Quest℠ Card review: Best of both worlds?

 Decent sign-up bonus

 Along with its valuable credit on United purchases and other perks, one of the United Quest card’s biggest selling points has typically been its sign-up bonus.
-Unfortunately for potential new cardholders, the card’s bonus has recently decreased, albeit slightly.
-You can currently earn 60,000 miles after spending $4,000 in your first three months as a cardholder — down from the previous offer of 70,000 miles with the same spending requirement.
-The bonus also includes 500 Premier Qualifying Points (PQPs), so it could be attractive if you’re eager to earn elite status with United.
+You can currently earn 60,000 miles and 500 Premier qualifying points (PQPs) after spending $4,000 in your first three months as a cardholder — down from the previous limited-time offer of 70,000 miles with the same spending requirement.
+The bonus also includes 500 Premier Qualifying Points, so it could be attractive if you’re eager to earn elite status with United.

-Assuming an average value of 1.1 cents per mile (based on Bankrate’s latest airline mile valuations), we estimate this sign-up bonus is worth about $660 in United travel, on par with the value offered by most mid-tier airline rewards cards.
+Assuming an average value of 0.9 cents per mile (based on Bankrate’s latest airline mile valuations), we estimate this sign-up bonus is worth about $540 in United travel, on par with the value offered by several mid-tier airline rewards cards but nowhere near the highest-value card offers in its class.

 That said, the bonus spending requirement of $4,000 in your first three months is high and may be out of reach for the average cardholder.